jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ```

-For plotting of these for comparison with the cumulative percent decay plots,
+For plotting of these - with comparison to the cumulative percent decay plots,
  I use the following R notebook to summarise the results:
  `02-scripts.backup/099-cumulativedecay_vs_sourcetracker.Rmd`.
+Discussion
+ of the comparison can be seen in the main publication, however there was
+ a generally good concordance between the two approaches.

  The final proportions (with standard deviation) can be seen in
 `06-additional_data_files` under Data R18.